OWASP/Top10/2017/en/0xa2-broken-authentication.md

 ## Example Attack Scenarios

-Scenario #1: [credential stuffing](https://www.owasp.org/index.php/Credential_stuffing), the use of [lists of known passwords](https://github.com/danielmiessler/SecLists), is a common attack.
+Scenario #1: [Credential stuffing](https://www.owasp.org/index.php/Credential_stuffing), the use of [lists of known passwords](https://github.com/danielmiessler/SecLists), is a common attack.
 If an application does not implement automated threat or credential stuffing protections, the application can be used as a password oracle to determine if the credentials are valid.

 **Scenario #2**: Most authentication attacks occur due to the continued use of passwords as a sole factor.
 Once considered best practices, password rotation and complexity requirements are viewed as encouraging users to use, and reuse, weak passwords.
 Organizations are recommended to stop these practices per NIST 800-63 and use multi-factor authentication.